Join the Fund's newsletter!

 NFI logo eng

-The Norwegian Film Institute (NFI) funds minority co-production of feature films, documentaries, drama series, short films and video games.
+The NFI funds minority co-production of feature films, documentaries, drama series, short films and video games.
 The NFI also operates the Norwegian Film Production Incentive and the Norwegian South Film Fund, Sørfond.
 In addition, regional film funds support co-productions for fiction and documentary feature films and drama series, and the regional film centres support co-production for documentaries and for shorter formats.

-The NFI represents and promotes Norwegian feature films, shorts, documentaries, videogames and drama series at festivals and markets nationally and abroad.
+The NFI represents and promotes Norwegian feature films, shorts, documentaries, video games and drama series at festivals and markets nationally and abroad.
 The NFI also provides statistics and facts about the Norwegian film and video games sector.

 The NFI participates in international cooperative efforts such as Scandinavian Films, European Film Promotion, The European Film Academy and Norwegian Arts Abroad.
 The NFI is also the contact point for the Creative Europe MEDIA programme in Norway.

 Funding is available for fiction feature film productions for cinema with a Norwegian minority co-producer.
-The annual budget for 2024 is NOK 12 million.
+The annual budget for 2025 is NOK 12 million.
 It is possible to apply for up to 75 % of the Norwegian budget.

 Co-productions with a Norwegian minority producer are eligible to apply for marketing support in Norway.
 The number of productions funded is 5-7 per year.
 All funding is non-recoupable.